 To help marketers make the most of the season–no matter what shape it takes–we analyzed exclusive data from thousands of our retailer partners (which includes millions of consumer transactions) and findings from our global monthly Consumer Sentiment Index survey.
 Here’s what you need to know about holiday shopping 2022:

 1: Cyber Month will continue to steal Black Friday’s Thunder

 Black Friday still gets a lot of attention, but except for 2020 (peak Covid), the Black Friday super-spike has softened considerably since 2015.
 Instead, over the years, sales have been rising across the entire month of November, showing that shoppers no longer expect to grab all the best deals in one day, and earning it the “Cyber Month” moniker.

 In 2022, lingering supply chain challenges and labor shortage issues are likely to drive shoppers to get an even earlier start.
 In fact, 77% of Americans told us that they often purchase holiday gifts during Amazon Prime Day and the competing events offered by other retailers in July1.

-The charts below show that in the US, the sales increase throughout November 2021 grew 10 points over 2020, while Black Friday sales were down 31 points.
+The holiday spending statistics below show that in the US, the sales increase throughout November 2021 grew 10 points over 2020, while Black Friday sales were down 31 points.
 In the UK, November sales increased from 45% to 63% from 2019 to 2020 and held steady in 2021, while the Black Friday sales spike declined 125 points from 2019 to 2021.

 2: Acquisition opportunities will be strongest in the beginning of the season